- Part 1: My first exposure

 I’m not an idiot, I am aware that covering upcoming releases would garner me more views.
 I’m just not interested in any of that; I’ve made no secret of the fact that I plan to abandon the internet entirely as soon as I’m done working on this website.
 This is my personal pet project and if you happen to enjoy it, I’m happy for you.
 If you don’t, that’s also fine.
 While most of you are expecting No More Heroes 3, my interest in Suda is mostly related to the Flower, Sun and Rain remake he announced and a potential translation of Moonlight Syndrome.
-I hope we all have fun and enjoy our lives.
-As someone who ran a much better fansite than I ever will once said, I feel… asleep.

 Part 5: Recommendations